 Napier Park, a wholly owned subsidiary of FEIM, operates autonomously from FEIM, FESAM and FEAC.
-However, Napier Park and its personnel have certain interactions with FEIM, FESAM and FEAC and their respective personnel.
+However, Napier Park and its personnel have certain interactions with FEIM, FESAM and FEAC and their respective personnel, including certain cross-selling efforts.
+Napier Park also serves as the subadviser to the First Eagle Real Estate Debt Fund, a newly organized, non-diversified, closed-end management investment company that continuously offers its shares of beneficial interest, and is operated as an "interval fund" with FEIM as its investment adviser.

 Napier Park, FEAC and FEIM have determined it appropriate to implement an information barrier.
-The information barrier is reasonably designed to restrict communications as between FEAC, FEIM and FESAM, on one hand, and Napier Park, on the other, so that FEAC, FEIM and FESAM, on one hand, and Napier Park, on the other, may continue to receive confidential information in conducting their respective business activities, without restricting the other's trading and investment activities.
-Each of FEIM, FEAC, FESAM and Napier Park's employees have been instructed as to their responsibilities regarding discussing investment activities with employees on the other side of the information barrier.
-Legal and compliance personnel monitor the information barrier and manage any communications between FEAC, FEIM, FESAM and Napier Park related to potential conflicts and receipt of confidential information barrier, including MNPI.
+The information barrier is reasonably designed to restrict communications as among FEAC, FEIM and FESAM, on one hand, and Napier Park, on the other, so that FEAC, FEIM and FESAM, on one hand, and Napier Park, on the other, may continue to receive confidential information in conducting their respective business activities, without restricting the other's trading and investment activities.
+Each of FEIM, FEAC, FESAM and Napier Park's employees have been instructed as to their responsibilities regarding discussing investment activities.

+with employees on the other side of the information barrier.
+Legal and compliance personnel monitor the information barrier and manage any communications among FEAC, FEIM, FESAM and Napier Park related to potential conflicts and receipt of confidential information across the information barrier, including MNPI.

 Policies and procedures, including the information barrier policies described above, were adopted by FEIM, FEAC and Napier Park, respectively, to mitigate potential conflicts, comply with applicable law and to address certain regulatory requirements and contractual restrictions.
-This could result in reduced investment opportunity for FEIM's clients in that limitations on interactions with Napier Park could reduce potential synergies that FEIM and its clients might otherwise be able to realize through additional involvement with Napier Park.
+This could result in reduced investment opportunities for FEIM's clients in that limitations on interactions with Napier Park could reduce potential synergies that FEIM and its clients might otherwise be able to realize through additional involvement with Napier Park.
 Notwithstanding such policies and procedures and other internal controls, it is possible that a breach of the information barrier policies and procedures could occur and that such a breach could result in the potential misuse of MNPI.
 Such a potential misuse of MNPI could have adverse effects on the reputations of Napier Park and FEIM, respectively, potentially resulting in the imposition of regulatory or financial sanctions and, as a consequence, negatively impacting each of Napier Park and FEIM's ability to perform investment management services on behalf of its respective advisory clients.
 FEIM maintains a restricted list of companies and may from time to time be restricted due to its common ownership or interactions with Napier Park and such restrictions would prohibit FEIM from buying or selling securities on the restricted list until the restrictions were lifted, which could disadvantage FEIM's clients (and vice versa).

-FEIM, FESAM, Napier Park and FEAC may from time to time serve on committees with respect to investments, including lender or creditor committees, potentially creating conflicts for clients who may be disadvantaged to the extent the FEIM, FESAM, Napier Park and/or FEAC are invested in different securities of the same issuer.
+FEIM, FESAM, Napier Park and FEAC may from time to time serve on committees with respect to investments, including lender or creditor committees, potentially creating conflicts for clients who may be disadvantaged to the extent that FEIM, FESAM, Napier Park and/or FEAC are invested in different securities of the same issuer.
 The inability to transact in any security, derivative or loan held by a client could result in significant losses to a client.
 In addition, FEAC or Napier Park or their clients may take actions with respect to an investment or an issuer of an investment held by FEIM's clients that have a material adverse effect on the value of such investment.